jdmdigital/JDM-Native-Lazy-Loading/README.md

 Historically, to limit the impact offscreen images have on page load times, developers have needed to use a JavaScript library (like *LazySizes*) in order to defer fetching these images until a user scrolls near them.
 What if the browser could avoid loading these offscreen images for you?

 The `loading` attribute allows a browser to defer loading offscreen images and iframes until users scroll near them.
-It comes in three flavors, but this plugin simply adds the attribute `loading="lazy"` to all images sent through `the_content()`.
+It comes in three flavors which you can select (the first one and the Nth ones) to all images sent through `the_content()`.

-Just install, activate, and marvel at its simplicity.
+Just install, activate, check the settings page, and marvel at its simplicity.

 There are no added CSS.
 There is no JS included in the plugin.
+There's no advertising at all.
 It just works in browsers that support the new `loading` image attribute.

 ## Settings
 The plugin should work ideally right out of the box, but you *can* go to the new settings page at **Settings** >> **Native Lazy Loading** if you want a little more control.
 Here, you can choose what the `loading` attribute should be, both for the first image within the content and the rest of the images below that.